arosbio/cpsign/README.md

 ```
 mvn versions:set -DnewVersion=2.0.0-rc1
 ```
 from the root project.
-Then a new git-tag that starts with `v` should be created and pushed to GitHub, e.g. by running `git tag -a v2.0.0-rc1 -m 'release candidate 1 for 2.0.0 version'` and pushed by running `git push origin --tags`.
+Once a new version is set, run the `verify_deployment.sh` script that runs the build including java-doc generation - to mimic the build in GitHub servers.
+Then a new git-tag that starts with `v` should be created and pushed to GitHub, e.g., by running `git tag -a v2.0.0-rc1 -m 'release candidate 1 for 2.0.0 version'` and pushed by running `git push origin --tags`.
 This step will trigger the build and deployment to maven central repo described in the following section.

 ### Deploying to Maven central